sameerag/dbsc/DBSCE/Overview.md

 ### Identity Provider (IdP)

 IdP is an authentication server that can be either external to the Relying Party or part of the Relying Party.
 Eg: Office.com authenticating with Microsoft or google.com authenticating with google.
-Note: The protocol doesn't change if the IdP is part of the Relying Party, except that some redirects between the IdP and the RP can be skipped or implemented by other means.
+Note: The protocol doesn't change if the IdP is identical to the Relying Party, except that some redirects between the IdP and the RP can be skipped or implemented by other means.
 IDP and RP are same for the certain consumer/enterprise use cases and is referred to as `server` in the original [DBSC design](https://githuub.com/wicg/dbsc).

 ### Device Registration Client